NextechSystems/selectapidocspub/source/includes/_gettingstarted.md

 **API Limitations**
 - Users of the Nextech API are restricted to a limit of 5,000 API calls per day combined across all applications for a single client
+- Users of the Nextech API are restricted to a rate limit of 20 requests per second per endpoint
 - Nextech is not responsible for the development or maintenance of any third-party application

 **API Endpoint**